Rud5G/magento-skeleton/README.md

 Remember that Enterprise Versions of Magento must be stored privately.
 We do this using Bitbucket and it works fine!

+One of the great things to come out of this project is that you can test Magento upgrades so easily.
+You simply add the new version of Magento to your `.n98-magerun.yaml` config file, uninstall the current Magento version & reinstall.
+It also discourages core hacks, as Magento is always applied last.

 ## Goals ##

 1. [x] Stop putting Magento Source code in project repositories.